Note: For the latest version of this blog post, please see https://iclr-blogposts.github.io/2026/blog/2026/diffusion-architecture-evolution/

 Flux.1-Dev (2024/08/02)

-Flux.1-Dev, developed by former Stability AI core members, aims to scale beyond previous models and achieve superior image quality with more accurate text-to-image synthesis
+Flux.1-Dev, developed by former Stability AI core members, aims to scale beyond previous models and achieve superior image quality with more accurate text-to-image synthesis [30].
+Representing a significant scaling effort, the model features a massive 12 billion parameter generator combined with a 4.7 billion parameter text encoder, marking substantial growth compared to predecessors and establishing new benchmarks in AI-driven image generation capabilities.

 Architecturally, Flux.1-Dev advances beyond SD3’s MMDiT by implementing a hybrid architecture that combines both single-stream and double-stream Multi-Modal Diffusion Transformers, enhancing the model’s ability to process complex visual-textual relationships.
-Like SD3, it incorporates T5 text encoding
+Like SD3, it incorporates T5 text encoding [48] and integrates rectified flow techniques for more stable and efficient training, while conducting a comprehensive scaling study that optimizes performance across the substantially larger parameter space.

 - Hybrid single-stream + double-stream MMDiT architecture (vs purely double-stream MMDiT)